MicrosoftDocs/Viva/Viva/insights/personal/overview/privacy-guide-admins.md

 * **Determine default opt-in settings** &ndash; Admins can configure Personal insights in Viva Insights to be "default off," which means that licensed employees must individually opt in to Viva Insights to gain access to their Viva Insights app and Outlook add-in and to contribute to incremental data.
 Alternatively, Viva Insights can be configured to be "default on," which means that licensed employees automatically contribute to incremental data and have access to their app and to the Outlook add-in, but can later opt out through the **Settings** menu.
 To learn more, see [Configure access at the user level](../../advanced/setup-maint/configure-personal-insights.md#configure-access-at-the-user-level).

-Note that if default settings are used, the following applies:
+If default settings are used, the following applies:

 * All employees in your organization contribute to [incremental data](../Overview/privacy-guide-users.md#incremental-data) whether or not they have been issued licenses with the Viva Insights service.
 * Personal insights in Viva Insights is automatically enabled for employees after a license is assigned to them.
 If, instead, you want licensed employees to have the choice to opt in, you must change the default settings.